GSS-Cogs/idpd-api-poc/README.md

 - `make test` to run the unit tests.
 - `make fmt` to format and lint your code.

+**Note:** - with `make test` you'll need to first shut down any local oxigraph container you have running first as the tests currently spin one up using that same port.

 ### Oxigraph

 #### Running Oxigraph Locally